krischer/FDSN_Event_Server/Readme.md

 * Essentially untested.
 * Not a complete fdsnws-event implementation.
 The HTTP codes are oftentimes not correct and other issues are likely.
 * The following query parameters are silently ignored: `latitude`, `longitude`, `minradius`, `maxradius` (these four are used for radial search queries which could be implemented pretty easily if desired - `minlatitude` and consorts work fine), `magnitudetype`, `catalog`, `contributor`, `updatedafter`, and `include*`.
 * The database is only updated upon starting the server.
-So everytime your data set changes you will need to restart the server (the indexes are persistant so restarting is fairly cheap).
+So every time your data set changes you will need to restart the server (the indexes are persistent so restarting is fairly cheap).